| |

 So even though we only had half of the service we ordered, if I wait until it’s complete, it might be another year that goes by.

 Update: Four weeks later, Megacable finished installing the cable boxes.
 We cancelled Sky TV and had to pay a penalty.
 We decided to go back to Sky TV cable after a few months because they offered more sports channels and the movie channels were better.
+Megacable is still our internet provider, and we’ve had very few problems with them for the past few years.

-6 Mistakes You Should Avoid:
+6 Mistakes You Should Avoid With Internet:

 Mexico is a beautiful country, and the people (minus customer service) are absolutely wonderful.
 But when you live here, you are not on vacation.
 There will be days when you have to deal with the mundane details of just “living”.
 We’ve learned a few lessons the hard way, so here are our nuggets of wisdom to make your internet search a little less of a headache.